 There are so many English movies that come out of India every year.
 Some equally beautiful movies based on Indian culture originate from other parts of the globe.
 Here are 20 best stand-outs:

 1 Gandhi (1982): This Internationally acclaimed movie needs no introduction.
 The film stars Ben Kingsley as Gandhi, a brilliant actor by any measure.
-Amongst much recognition home and abroad, the film won the Academy Award for Best Picture, winning eight Academy Awards in total.
+Amongst much recognition home and abroad, the film bagged the Academy Award for Best Picture, winning eight Academy Awards in total.

 3. Monsoon Wedding (2001): Directed by Mira Nair, this is romance, comedy and drama – all together – depicting the lives of NRIs and the NRI weddings.
 An extravagant Punjabi wedding and the family traditions are beautifully depicted throughout this movie.
 Naseeruddin Shah’s acting is solid once more, and plays a father who is organizing an enormous, chaotic, and very expensive wedding that involves NRI families and joint families coming together from different parts of the world.

-4. A Passage to India (1984): This classic is one of the most memorable English film based on the Indo-British relationship and their impacts on the day-to-day life during English Rule in India.
+4. A Passage to India (1984): This classic drama is one of the most memorable English film based on the Indo-British relationship and their impacts on the day-to-day life during English Rule in India.
 Written and directed by David Lean, the screenplay is based on the 1924 novel by E.M.
 Forster.
 The acting, the direction and the beautifully landscaped scenes equally contribute to this masterpiece.
 The film has won various awards included Academy Awards and Golden Globe Awards.
 The brilliant acting comes from Judy Davis, Victor Banerjee, Peggy Ashcroft and James Fox in the key roles.

 5.Being Cyrus (2006): This is one of the best Indian films in English.
 It is a psychological drama revolving around a dysfunctional family.
-The brilliant acting is led by Naseeruddin Shah and Dimple Kapadia; the well told story is narrated by none other but Saif Ali Khan in the role of Cyrus Mistry.
+The acting is led by Naseeruddin Shah and Dimple Kapadia; the well told story is narrated by none other but Saif Ali Khan in the role of Cyrus Mistry.

 6. Bride and Prejudice (2004): This is a Bollywood style adaptation of the novel ‘Pride and Prejudice’ by Jane Austen.
 It is filmed primarily in English, with some Hindi and Punjabi dialogue.
-The lead cast of Aishwarya Rai, Martin Henderson, Nadira Babbar, Anupam Kher and Naveen Andrews plays well in the desi adaptation of an old classic story from west.
-The wedding and party scenes, the complicated feelings of love, the dance numbers and culture depiction….are all nicely integrated
+The lead cast of Aishwarya Rai, Martin Henderson, Nadira Babbar, Anupam Kher and Naveen Andrews plays well in this desi adaptation of an old classic story from west.
+The wedding and party scenes, the complicated feelings of love, the dance numbers and culture depiction…are all nicely integrated